 Circulate presentations and other materials for the meeting once information sharing-agreements are obtained from all college participants

-Understanding the Regulatory Roles of Supervisory College Members

-It is important for all participants in a Supervisory College to have a clear understanding of the regulatory mission of each of the regulatory bodies which are being considered for any Supervisory College.
-There can be important and significant differences amongst regulatory bodies which may be encountered by a diverse group of regulators if comprised of federal agencies and members from other countries.
-The regulated group’s organizational structure and the personalities of the regulators involved will also have a large tendency to direct how the group organizes and conducts itself.
-This information could be accumulated and summarized into a Terms of Reference document, or some other related document.

-Key Functions of the Supervisory College Including Terms of Reference and Work Plan
+Key Functions of the Supervisory College Including Coordination Agreement/Terms of Reference and Work Plan

 One of the primary purposes of Supervisory Colleges is to facilitate coordination and communication between regulators.
 Consequently, one of the key functions of the college is to create the means to facilitate communication.
 Making this happen begins with the actions of the group-wide supervisor.
 As previously stated, state insurance regulators should be aware that other regulators may have other expectations when it comes to the group-wide supervisor.
 Specifically, Article 248 of the European Union Solvency II Directive indicates that the group-wide supervisor has a significant planning and coordination role, but also a more defined supervision review and assessment role and significantly more decision-making capacity.
 State insurance regulators should understand and be aware of these possible differences and seek to establish agreed upon expectations with the other involved supervisors.
 Understanding the specific expectations may be communicated through conference calls by the college members.
-These expectations once documented are often referred to as a “Terms of Reference”.
-A Terms of Reference document can serve as defining the expectations of the members of the purpose of the college, and can include clarification on why a particular supervisor was determined to be the lead supervisor(s), group membership, agreement on frequency and location of meetings and finally, the role and responsibilities of the group-wide supervisor.
-As it relates to frequency and location of meetings members should strive to physically attend the meetings however members should be given the ability to participate by conference call.
-A sample “Terms of Reference” document is included in the appendix to this section.
-The supervisory work plan sets out timelines and deliverables and any tasks to be completed by college members based on key areas related to risks that are to be monitored within a certain time frame.
-Regular review and updating should be made to the supervisory work plan on a periodic basis.
+These expectations once documented are often referred to as a “Coordination Agreement” or “Terms of Reference”.
+A Coordination Agreement can serve as defining the expectations of the members of the purpose of the college, and can include clarification on why a particular supervisor was determined to be the lead supervisor(s), group membership, agreement on frequency and location of meetings and finally, the role and responsibilities of the group-wide supervisor.

 Different Approaches to College Structures